CyberSpaceEsli/component-template/README.md

 ```

-Beneath the *lib* folder make a folder component-template that contains further folders with the Atomic Design categories.
+Beneath the *lib* folder make a folder **component-template** that contains further folders with the Atomic Design categories.
+This listed structure is shown below.

 ```
 * lib